-‘Game of Thrones’ Ends Not With a Bang But a Whimper
+‘Game of Thrones’ Ends Not With a Bang but a Whimper

 THAT’S IT?!

-The Season 8 finale of ‘Game of Thrones’ wrapped things up in unsatisfying fashion, to say the least.
+The Season 8 finale of ‘Game of Thrones’ wrapped up things in an unsatisfying fashion, to say the least.
 [Warning: Spoilers]

 “Quiet and contained” are not qualities Game of Thrones is known for, and neither are happy endings.
 Yet what was once the most sprawling, shocking, unpredictable fantasy show on TV went out gently, with an ending both satisfying and a little strained.